crackcomm/renderer/README.md

 	Extends string

 	// Styles - List of relative paths or URLs to CSS files.
+	// When local files will be read and parsed as templates.
 	Styles []string

 	// Scripts - List of relative paths or URLs to JS files.
+	// When local files will be read and parsed as templates.
 	Scripts []string

 	// Require - Components required by this component.